Esteph27/rock-paper-scissors/README.md

 * During development, I discovered the timing of the alert pop up window was off (it was popping up before the scoreboard had reached its max).
 I fixed this by adding the setTimeout function in my script.js file.

-* When deployed, I discovered the icon images were disappearing after the user’s first click, I fixed this by XXXX
+* When deployed, I discovered the icon images were disappearing after the user’s first click, I fixed this by changing the file path in my script.js to.

 ## Bugs unfixed